Karla Dickens: Early life and education

 Dickens was born on 2 December 1967 in Sydney and lived in several suburbs.
 Her father worked on the wharves and drove trucks.
 Her mother was a factory worker.
 She was close to her grandmother, who lived in Mascot, where a group of Aboriginal people taken off their land had settled.
 Her grandmother married a German immigrant who promised her a house, and Dickens' father was their only child.
 Her grandparents were important influences, and her grandfather started her on her journey to re-use found materials.
 Dickens is of Wiradjuri heritage.

-Dickens loved primary school and was class captain, house captain and school captain.
-She loved geography (discovering the world), maths (she was good at it) and art, and continually made things at home, cutting and pasting.
+In interviews, Dickens says she loved primary school and was class captain, house captain and school captain.
+She loved geography, maths and art, and continually made things at home, cutting and pasting.

 Her teen years were difficult, and she became addicted to drugs, ending up in her twenties in rehabilitation.
 When she left rehab, she enrolled at the National Art School in Sydney.
 She finished her degree in 1993/94 and could no longer afford to live in Sydney.